Overview

 Key Requirements:

-NOTE: Students in the process of completing this prerequisite may be admitted to the Major on a provisional basis.
-It is the student's responsibility to assure that final acceptance is granted on completion of the introductory biology requirements.
+NOTE: Students in the process of completing these prerequisites may be admitted to the Major on a provisional basis.
+It is the student's responsibility to ensure that final acceptance is granted on completion of the prerequisite requirements.

 Important notes:

-• Although only introductory biology, or its equivalent, is a prerequisite for acceptance, students will find it useful to have completed some of the other requirements by the end of their sophomore year (see checklist).
+- Although only the introductory courses area prerequisite for acceptance, students will find it useful to have completed at least 5 total BSOC major requirements by the end of their sophomore year (see checklist).

 Biology & Society Major Application